 The management of related risks is a high priority for the Bank, given its strategic focus on the provision of services.
 Accordingly, we use advanced risk measurement procedures that allow for appropriate management (internal OpVaR model, scenario analyses).
 Operational risks are also limited by a wide-ranging set of instructions, process definitions, and authority rules.
 The various unit heads have direct responsibility for compliance with, and the ongoing updating of, these rules and regulations.
-A department responsible for process definitions across the whole Bank provides support in this regard.
+A unit responsible for process definitions across the whole Bank provides support in this regard.
 The Bank's Internal Audit unit audits the conformity of business activities with these rules and regulations at regular intervals.
 A major component of operational risk relates to the functionalities and security of the IT systems we use.
 This segment is covered by special arrangements and precautions in the various technical units.
 These include constant technical refinement and market data together with a firewall concept to prevent viruses and attempted intrusions from outside and back-up systems used to ensure uninterrupted business operations in the event of system failures.
-In consideration of the growing challenges to banks in the realm of cyber-criminality, we constantly refine the existing procedures to reflect the latest state-of-the-art, in accordance with the German Supervisory Requirements for IT in Financial Institutions (BAIT), and ensure the security of our Bank.
-Among other activities, we conduct behaviourbased analyses in addition to signature-based analyses.
+Although the risk of cyber attacks is generally considered to be high, no security incidents causing damage have occurred to date.
+Regular exercises are conducted with the crisis management team (in some cases with external support) to prepare for this and other emergency scenarios.
+In consideration of the growing challenges to banks in the realm of cybercriminality, we constantly refine the existing procedures to reflect the latest state-of-the-art, in accordance with regulatory requirements (BAIT, DORA), and ensure the security of our Bank.
+Among other activities, we conduct behaviour-based analyses in addition to signature-based analyses for checking email attachments (sandbox solution).
 We also perform a SIEM ("Security Information and Event Management") analysis, which automatically analyses log sources according to constantly refined rules in order to detect and investigate any anomalies quickly.
 A central contingency management and business continuity management (BCM) function has been established for all areas of the Bank.